TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/AdmPanel.rst

     For admin users, `admPanel.enable.all = 1` is default.

     .. note::
-       The admin Panel is active for all admin users by default.
+       The admin panel is active for all admin users by default.
 If this does not fit the necessary setup, the different modules can be disabled.

+.. index:: Admin panel; hide

 hide
 ----